The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 Under the shadow of the muses

-A special feature of the building are metal ceilings, which Rossi personally insisted on.
-Emperor Nicholas I had doubts about the strength of such structures, but the architect managed to prove his case.
-The facade of the theater is decorated with a multi-column loggia, the side facades - with eight-column porticos.
+A special feature of the building is the metal ceilings, which Rossi personally insisted on.
+Emperor Nicholas I had doubts about the strength of such structures, but the architect managed to prove he was right.
+The façade of the theater is decorated with a multi-column loggia, and the side facades are decorated with eight-column porticoes.
 The niches contain plaster sculptures of the muses Thalia (patron of comedy), Melpomene (patron of tragedy), Clio (patron of history) and Terpsichore (patron of dance).
-Where the muses are, there is Apollo, and this time it was not without him.
-The façade of the quadriga of the god Apollo (works by Vasily Demut-Malinovsky) is crowned, which makes the Alexandrinsky Theater related to the Bolshoi Theater in Moscow.
+Where the muses are, there is Apollo, and this time we couldn’t do without him.
+The facade of the building is crowned by a quadriga of the god Apollo (the work of Vasily Demut-Malinovsky), which makes the Alexandrinsky Theater in common with the Bolshoi Theater in Moscow.

 Glitter and luxury

-The interior of the theater differs from what Rossi planned - the architect dreamed of more decorations.
-Nevertheless, the hall already looked magnificent: carving, gilding, painting, colored upholstery of chairs (originally blue, but due to oil lamps, the hall was smoky, and the upholstery had to be changed to crimson).
-Seats for spectators were located according to the then modern system of boxes in many tiers with an amphitheater and a spacious stalls.
+The interior decoration of the theater differs from what Rossi planned - the architect dreamed of more decorations.
+Nevertheless, the hall already looked magnificent: carvings, gilding, painting, colored upholstery of the chairs (originally blue, but due to oil lamps the hall became smoky, and the upholstery had to be changed to crimson).
+Seats for spectators were located according to the then modern system of boxes in many tiers with an amphitheater and a spacious stall.
 In total, the theater could accommodate almost 1,700 people!

 Hall of the Alexandrinsky Theater